 - Family issues related to drug use or abuse

 Treatment of Ritalin addiction is not a solo-endeavor.
 Depending upon the level of addiction and length of time a person has been using methylphenidates, different treatment options may be recommended.
 Professionals note that successful addiction treatment options address the physical, mental and emotional aspects of the recovery seeker of Ritalin addiction treatment.
 A variety of programs are available.
-By calling 800-768-8728, our helpful and compassionate staff awaits to outline the best recovery options for every individual.
+By calling 800-768-8728(Who Answers?), our helpful and compassionate staff awaits to outline the best recovery options for every individual.

 Center for Substance Abuse Research.
 (2013).
 Ritalin.
 Retrieved from: http://www.cesar.umd.edu/cesar/drugs/ritalin.asp